trash/trash.github.io/_posts/wip2015-08-01-month-development-may-10.md

 ## "Wow this map isn't crap"

 To the discerning reader, the maps may have seemed a little bland and repetitive.
-And being a discerning reader, their observation with be very...discerned and correct and stuff.
+And being a discerning reader, their observation would be very...discerned and correct and stuff.
 Because the generated maps *were* pretty bad.

 ##### Ahhhhh my eyes!
 Oh the monotony and humanity!